Osman Nuhu Sharubutu

-Osmanu Nuhu Sharubutu (born 23 April 1919) is a Ghanaian Islamic cleric who currently serves as the Chief Imam of Ghana, as well as a member of the National Peace Council.
+Osmanu Nuhu Sharubutu (born 23 April 1919 or 23 April 1923) is a Ghanaian Islamic cleric who currently serves as the Chief Imam of Ghana, as well as a member of the National Peace Council.
 He was first appointed as the Deputy Regional Chief Imam in 1974.
 During this period he deputized his cousin, Imam Muhammed Mukhtar Abbas, who succeeded his father.
 He is also the founder of the Dr. Sheikh Osmanu Nuhu Sharubutu Education Trust Fund (The SONSETFund) and the Islamic Peace and Security Council of Ghana (IPASEC).

 Early life

-Osmanu Nuhu Sharubutu was born to Nuhu Sharubutu and Hajja Ayishatu Abbass at Accra cow-lane in April 1919.
+Osmanu Nuhu Sharubutu was born to Nuhu Sharubutu and Hajja Ayishatu Abbass at Accra cow-lane in April 1919. or April 1923.

-Sharubutu started his education at home from his father during the day & with his mother at night.
+Sharubutu started his education at home from his father during the day and with his mother at night.
 Osman was sent to a new learning environment by his father after seeing his devotion for books and knowledge.
 He was taken to Kumasi, where he was taught by Abdullah Dan Tano.
 There, he learned Arabic grammar, Arabic literature, Islamic jurisprudence and Hadiths.

 After his studies in Kumasi, he devoted his time in teaching the Muslim youth who want to become Islamic thinkers and scholars.
 Osman continued the pursuit of knowledge even as a teacher himself.